 Home renovations aren’t always counted

 The amount of renovations or home improvement projects that you have done on the house won’t always justify the high price of your home.
 If you do plan on improving your home to increase its value, make sure to choose the ones with the biggest returns.

 Another way to get an estimate of your home’s value is by utilizing the many home valuation tools out there.
 By entering a few details such as the house address, age, number of rooms, and type of property, you’ll have a general idea of how to price your home.

 One of the biggest mistakes sellers make is getting too emotionally invested or becoming too focused on their return on investment, which leads them to overprice their home.
 That’s why it’s important to base the price of your home for sale on comparative market analysis and current market conditions.

 Working with the right real estate agent also makes a huge difference when it comes to preparing a home for sale.
-That’s where we come in.
-The Engel & Volkers Snell Real Estate team has more than 15 years of experience in helping clients sell properties in the Baja Peninsula.
-Connect with me, Ian Gengos, by calling +521.624.157.6323 or sending an email to ian(dotted)gengos(at)engelvoelkers(dotted)com to get started.
+That’s where I come in.
+I have more than 15 years of experience in helping clients sell properties in the Baja Peninsula.
+Connect with me, Ian Gengos, by calling +52.624.157.6323 or sending an email to iangengosrealty(at)gmail(dotted)com.